khoirulmuzakka/FuncCraft/docs/source/concepts/runtime_objects.rst

    The packaged ``2026_v1`` suite contains 1,000,000 functions.
-Exporting the full packaged suite manifest will write every generated function record and is usually a mistake.
+Exporting the full packaged suite manifest will write every generated function record and is usually unnecessary.
 If you only need a smaller reproducible subset, copy the suite configuration, lower ``requested_number_of_functions``, build that smaller suite, and export the smaller suite instead.